A cete is defined as a group of badgers, and in this case, also stands for Creating Exceptional Transfer Experiences.

 Find your balance.

 When you’re adjusting to classes at UW-Madison, it’s easy to feel like your grades are the only thing that matter and you have to lock yourself away in the library every day to maintain them.
 After all, that’s what everyone else does, right?
 Nope.
 In fact, transfer students have found that creating a balance for themselves that includes time off from studying actually leads to more efficiency and better grades.
-So find a job you love, join a student org, or spend some quality time at the SERF.
+So find a job you love, join a student org, or spend some quality time at the Nick.
 It’ll help your transition.
 And your grades.
 Trust us!

 Talk it out.
-Don’t isolate yourself.
+You're not alone.

 - Make an appointment with a Transfer Transition Program advisor or a Transfer Ambassador.
 We’re always happy to chat about transition.